STORM-IRIT/Radium-Engine/README.md

 of plugins not being rebuilt when rebuilding just the main application.

 ## Documentation
-For documentation about particular stuff in the engine (how to develop a plugin, how renderer works, how to setup a scene file, ...), please refer to the Docs/ folder.
+For more documentation about the engine (how to develop a plugin, how renderer works, how to setup a scene file, ...), please refer to the Docs/ folder.